 Serving as the Executive Secretary involves a number of roles to ensure the Secretariat runs smoothly and efficiently.
 These include ultimate responsibility for managing the staff, developing the PSC’s infrastructure, administering its budget, communicating with the public and more than 200 national delegates, and executing certain Commission decisions.
 He is immensely proud of the Secretariat’s work and its support for the Parties as they implement the Pacific Salmon Treaty within and across their borders.

-Outside of work, John can be found fishing nearby lakes and streams, exploring local trails, or otherwise enjoying what this stunning part of the world has to firstname.lastname@example.org Ext 622
+Outside of work, John can be found fishing nearby lakes and streams, exploring local trails, or otherwise enjoying what this stunning part of the world has to offer.

-Julie joined the Pacific Salmon Commission Secretariat in September 2016.
-She has several years of administrative experience working within different industries, and a Bachelor of Arts degree from the University of British Columbia.
-She has lived on the West Coast for most of her life and enjoys outdoor activities including camping, biking, hiking, and spending time at the beach.
-Julie is also an artist in her spare time.
+Julie began her journey with the Pacific Salmon Commission Secretariat back in September 2016 as the Administrative Assistant.
+In September 2023, she became the Publications and Web Content Manager, a newly created role designed to meet the growing demand from the Parties for publication support.
+Julie boasts a wealth of diverse office experience as well as a Bachelor of Arts degree from the University of British Columbia.
+She has lived on the West Coast for most of her life and enjoys many outdoor activities such as camping, biking, hiking, and spending time at the beach.
+Julie also nurtures her creative spirit as an artist in her spare time.

 Kimberly joined the PSC Secretariat as the Receptionist/Secretary in June 2004.
 Previously, she had completed a General Arts diploma at Sheridan College and after working in the corporate sector, went back to school to train as a Medical Office Assistant.
 Coming to the PSC was a major change in direction, but one that has been interesting and challenging.
 Now, after 10 years, Kimberly has been given the opportunity to face a new challenge as the PSC’s Meeting Planner.
 She is responsible for securing meeting space and guest rooms for the various Panel and Committee meetings as well as for the three large Commission meetings during the year.
 Kimberly is also responsible for supervising the Secretariat’s Administrative Assistant.